 My story tells a little bit about me.
 My condition throws up so many feelings that I have to deal with and that’s what I find difficult.
 What I don’t get about cerebral palsy is how so many specialists say that the condition is non-progressive.

 Since research hasn’t been taken past the age of 18, how would they really know?
 I have already been told that as my brain ages, my muscles will deteriorate, so how does that make cerebral palsy non-progressive?

-Unfortunately, there is little or no information out there, but I will never stop looking, reading or writing about Cerebral Palsy and putting what I know on my site.
-I live alongside Cerebral Palsy, but it doesn’t define me.
-My site has the potential for me to bring closure on certain things.
+There is little information out there, for those of us dealing with the condition, but I will never stop looking, reading or writing about cerebral palsy and putting what I know into my blogs.
+I live alongside my condition, but I am not defined by it.

-The CP Diary gives me a platform so that I can talk about my feelings, put information out there and get some feedback from others who perhaps share similar experiences with me.
-Even if other people’s experiences differ from my own, we can help and support each other.
+The CP Diary has given me a platform to write about my feelings, put information out there and hopefully get some feedback from others who share similar and or different experiences.
+I don’t just write about cerebral palsy.
+Yes, even if other people don’t have cerebral palsy and their experiences differ from mine, we can still help and support one another through ‘life.’

-Over the days, weeks and months, once I get the hang of the site, I will add to my blogs.
-Please feel free to comment on any of them.
-It is only when resources are pulled together that we can change the way we feel about what we deal with and eventually how others may perceive us.
-Education and support are both very important tools.
+It is only when our resources are pulled together that we can change the way we feel about what we deal with and eventually how we perceive others.
+I believe education and support are both very important tools.